 Tip 12.
 Learn useful phrases for the exam

 Learn new vocabulary and phrases for your exam.
-Learn to use them in context, adapt them, master them and they will help you – but only if used correctly.
+You should also learn to use them in context, adapt them, and master them and they will help you – but only if used correctly.

 Tip 13.
 Write out your sample answers